GUIDED TOURS TO SYRIA – Syrian Arab Republic

 Click here to read our extensive guide on how to obtain your visa to visit Syria.

-Syria is completely open to all international tourism with proof of vaccination technically required to enter, although this is now rarely enforced.
-It should be remembered that President Assad did not believe in Covid-19!
+Syria is completely open to all international tourism with proof of vaccination technically required to enter, although this is not enforced.
+It should be remembered that President Assad did not believe in COVID-19!

 Since the Civil War has ended, Syria has become safe again for travellers.
 Every location we visit on our tour itineraries are safe and we stay well clear of any spots that have any potential risk for our our guests.